osm3000/PyRobo2D/README.md

     from the keyboard.
 The problem is that I need an active window in order to detect the keys.
 - [ ] Add a good abstraction for the 'game logic': what is the task?
     - This is the Finite State Machine of the game
+    - It will depend a lot on the robot status message.
+It should not see inside the game engine
+    - It will return a game over signal (to make an early shut down for the game) + a game score
+        - Irrelevant: Add an option to penalize the score based on the time consumed.
+        - The game score is an input to the game agent (is this format appropriate for reinforcement learning?)
+            - Think about this point again.
 - [x] Test the circle-to-circle collision detection
 - [x] Prevent the robot from going passing environment objects (walls, balls)
 - [ ] Test for parallel instances
 - [x] Make a facility to record history for the robot readings.
 It will be useful later with reinforcement learning (for experience replay).
 - [x] Subtract the sensor reading from the robot radius --> to correct the reading
 - [ ] Add 3 options for each object in the environment: visible, detectable and collidable
-    - Visible means it will be drawn or not
+    - Visible means it will be drawn or not --> DONE
         - Assume that I am working with invisible window (for simulation purposes), do I need to draw things in the canvas?
 Should I disable all drawing?
             - NOP (Yay!
 This will accelerate things a lot! in simulation mode)